Oskar123456/SYSDAT-F25-TEAM-G/user-stories/US6.md

  - Given the patient is in the calendar view,
  - When there is a deadline for ordering meals,
- - Then the system displays a notification or highlight showing the latest possible time to place an order.
+ - Then the system displays a highlight showing the latest possible time to place an order.

 ### Scenario: Calendar Loading Fails